XandraV/hieroglyp-image-classifier/README.md

 - `npm start` - start the react app

-You will need to have the latest version of Python 3, pip and Flask on your machine.
+You will need to have the latest version of Python 3, pip and Flask installed on your machine.
 [Here](https://flask.palletsprojects.com/en/1.1.x/installation/) you can find the official guide on how to set up a flask server.

 ## Resources